rdelarosa3/tictactoe-challenge/README.md

 - The challenge is targeting scalability and refactoring of existing code
 - Challenge is not to create a CLI Application

-### Branch game-play created for a CLI App
+### Branch game-play created and merged to main for a CLI App
-- If Assumptions were incorrect using app.rb as main script
+- If Assumptions were incorrect using app.rb as main gameplay script
+- TicTacToe class used for testing